Taking part in clinical research

 Learn more about opportunities

-Age is not a barrier, as trials rarely have an upper age limit for participants.
+To take part in clinical trials age is not a barrier, as trials rarely have an upper age limit for participants.
 You will normally have to have a number of tests first, to check that you meet the criteria which are set for each trial.
 These usually relate to your health and degree of sight loss.
 This process is called screening.

 If you meet the criteria, you will be invited to take part in the trial.
 All the information you need to make a decision on whether you wish to go ahead will be provided, such as the benefits and risks to you and how many hospital visits will be required.
 This is called the consenting process and there will be plenty of opportunity to ask questions.
 You will not be rushed to make up your mind.